 Why use DirectComposition?

-This topic describes the capabilities and benefits of Microsoft DirectComposition so you can decide whether to use it in your applications.
+This topic describes the capabilities and benefits of Microsoft DirectComposition.
 It contains the following sections:

 - Create a visually engaging user interface